jonathonreed/atrf-journal/_posts/2017-11-21-a-resounding-voice.md

 That's what happened on Haida Gwaii.
 During the National Energy Board's Joint Review Panel process in 2012, dozens (or hundreds) of Indigenous and non-Indigenous community members—Elders, elected leaders, local fishermen, traditional knowledge holders—presented oral testimonies describing what was at risk in the face of Northern Gateway.

 <blockquote>&ldquo;Our culture is about our relationship to this place, our home, and that&rsquo;s what we are mandated.
 That&rsquo;s our responsibility as a living generation of an ancient nation, to protect that, and protect that we will&hellip;We declared Duu Guusd Tribal Park&hellip;We drew a line in Gwaii Haanas and said, &lsquo;That area is intact, you&rsquo;re not going there.&rsquo; We never asked anybody permission.
 We had our Elders&rsquo; direction and&hellip;so we made plans.
 And then we said to the governments, to anybody who would listen, &lsquo;This is Haida land, these are the rules.
 We&rsquo;ll work with you.
 We&rsquo;ll negotiate with you.
 We&rsquo;ll talk with you.
 We&rsquo;ll share.
-We&rsquo;ll get along, but this is the Haida vision.&rsquo;&ldquo; <cite>Miles Richardson</cite></blockquote>
+We&rsquo;ll get along, but this is the Haida vision.&rsquo;&rdquo; <cite>Miles Richardson</cite></blockquote>

 <blockquote>&ldquo;There is a reason why the logging industry collapsed and drove my community into a decade-long depression that it is still in.
 It wasn&rsquo;t due to park creation or land use planning, and it wasn’t due to blockades.
 It collapsed because it wasn&rsquo;t sustainable.&rdquo; <cite>Evan Putterill</cite></blockquote>